Jaimeloeuf/mw/api/src/controllers-http/README.md

 1. To create a new controller file, use `npm run scripts:create-http-controller`.
     1. This will create a new httpController file, which you can then fill in the blanks and move it around as needed.
 1. HTTP Controllers shouldnt be used manually, the `genHttpRoutesTable` codegen step will automatically create the `ExpressJS` backed router for all the controllers.
-1. Once a new controller is added or a controller is deleted, re-run codegen with `npm run codegen all` to update the router.
+1. Once a new controller is added or a controller is deleted, re-run codegen with `npm run codegen:cogenie all` to update the router.

 ## Additional notes